Jazzlygeyteman/ScriptUnloader/README.md

 # Avada ScriptUnloader
-This is an scriptunloader for all the unwanted scripts from avada.
+This is an script unloader for all the unwanted scripts from avada.